 Fleas are contagious.
 However, adult fleas don’t spread from host to host.
 Flea infestations spread through eggs.
 Outdoors, infested wildlife enter into yards and drop flea eggs.
-After developing, the fleas emerge from cocoons and jump on dogs and cats.
-Indoors, eggs fall and develop in carpeting.
+After developing, adult fleas emerge from cocoons and jump on dogs and cats.
+When the pet goes indoors, eggs fall and develop in carpeting.
 Once one pet is infested, all untreated animals in a home will likely acquire fleas.

 Cat Fleas Don’t Leave their Hosts

 Cat fleas are permanent parasites.
-Once on a host, the adults become permanent residents, rarely leaving of their own volition.
-They feed, mate and lay eggs on the host.
+Once on a host, the adults rare leave of their own volition.
+They feed, mate, and lay eggs on the host.
 Fleas typically only leave when they’re dislodged or die.
-When cats aren’t allowed to groom, 85% of female and 58% of male fleas will remain on-host for at least 50 days.
+When cats can’t groom, 85% of female and 58% of male fleas will remain on-host for at least 50 days.
 Fleas won’t leave even when populations reach high levels.

-There’s one exception: Fleas will quickly abandon a dead or dying host.
-Once the host’s body temperature begins dropping, they’ll begin jumping off the animal.
+However, fleas will quickly abandon a dead or dying host.
+Once the host’s body temperature begins dropping, they’ll start jumping off the animal.
 As a result, new infestations may start on a predatory animal when it attacks and kills its flea-infested prey.

 Fleas Rarely Transfer Between Hosts

-Dogs and cats seldom get infested with fleas from other animals.
+Dogs and cats seldom acquire adult fleas from other animals.
 Fleas aren’t “contagious” in this sense.
 It’s a misconception that infestations begin this way.
-Adult cat fleas rarely transfer hosts.
-When two cats live together but are separated, only 3% to 8% of fleas transfer between hosts.
-When the cats remain together, 2% to 15% of the fleas move between cats.
+Adult fleas rarely transfer hosts.
+When two cats live together but are separated, only 3-8% of fleas transfer between hosts.
+When the cats remain together, 2-15% of the fleas move between cats.

-It’s a myth that fleas spread from a host grooming them off into the environment.
-The vast majority of fleas get ingested by the host during grooming.
+Infestations rarely spread when a host grooms fleas off their body and into the environment.
+Most fleas get ingested by the host during grooming.
 Only a small percentage gets dislodged into the environment.
 And most dislodged fleas get damaged during the process, dying soon afterwards.
-They’re commonly missing their heads or legs.
+They’re commonly missing heads or legs.
 However, some fleas may survive scratching and grooming.
-To prevent starvation, these undamaged fleas must return to a host within a couple of days to prevent starving to death.
+Undamaged fleas must return to a host within a couple of days to prevent starving to death.

 Infestations Spread through Eggs

-The majority of infestations begin as eggs, with dogs and cats first acquiring fleas as they emerge from cocoons.
-Fleas continually lay eggs on infested animals, and the eggs continually drop from their fur.
-The eggs fall into the environment wherever the animal has access.
-Most accumulate in areas where hosts regularly feed, groom, rest or sleep.
+The majority of infestations begin as eggs.
+Dogs and cats first acquire adult fleas as they emerge from cocoons.
+Eggs are continually laid on infested animals, and fall into the environment within a couple of hours of being deposited.
+They into the environment wherever the animal has access.
+Most accumulate in areas where the hosts regularly feed, groom, rest, or sleep.

 Infestations Begin Outdoors

 In most cases, flea infestations originate outdoors.
-Many urban animals can carry cat fleas, for instance opossums, raccoons, foxes, coyotes, skunks and feral cats.
-As infested wildlife travel through neighborhoods, they drop flea eggs into yards.
+Many urban animals can carry cat fleas, inclduing opossums, raccoons, foxes, coyotes, skunks, and feral cats.
+As infested wildlife traverse neighborhoods, they drop flea eggs into yards.
 Covered areas, such as below decks, are especially problematic, because both feral and domestic animals seek shelter there.
-And flea eggs that drop in shady, protected habitats are likely to survive.
+And flea eggs that drop in shady, protected habitats will thrive.
 When pets enter these zones, they can quickly acquire fleas.